simerplaha/Actor/README.md

 # WiredActor
-Managing message types for each `Actor` can be a lot of work for `Actor`s that do not require message serialization. `WiredActor`s can be created on any `class` instance or `object` where functions can be directly invoked on a class instance.
+Managing message types for each `Actor` can be a lot of work for `Actor`s that do not require message serialization.

+`WiredActor`s can be created on any `class`  instance or `object` where functions can be directly invoked on a class instance.

-Functions can also be scheduled.
+Functions can also be scheduled similar to message scheduling in `Actor`s.
 See following example code.

 ## Create a `WiredActor`
 ```scala